Yakima-Teng/umami-sdk/README.md

 ## Before using

-**Before using this client sdk, please sure you have added your tracking code in your frontend project.** It is something like this:
+**Before using this client sdk, please ensure that you have added your tracking code in your frontend project.** It is something like this:

 ```html